giorgiop94/digital-garden/_notes/Taoism.md

 	- [[what price are you willing to pay]]
 	-  [[you can be happy with very little]]
 		- "knowing what is enough is wealth"
-		- If you realize that you have enough, you are truly rich.
+		- "*If you realize that you have enough, you are truly rich*" Lao Tzu
 #quotesonMoney #quotesonWealth

 ## Qualities emphasized